basho/basho_docs/source/languages/en/riak/ops/building/installing/erlang.md

                         --enable-kernel-poll --without-odbc --enable-darwin-64bit"
 ```

-On Mac OS X, you will also need to install [autoconf](https://www.gnu.org/software/autoconf/).
-The simplest way to do so is via Homebrew:
+If you are running OS X 10.9 (Mavericks) or later, you may need to install [autoconf](https://www.gnu.org/software/autoconf/).
+To check for the presence of autoconf, run `which autoconf`.
+If this returns `autoconf not found`, the simplest way to install it is via Homebrew:

 ```bash
 brew install autoconf